PHOTOS: A New Addition To The Royal Baby Album

 toggle caption

-The duke and duchess of Cambridge, Prince William and the former Kate Middleton, smile while she holds their first child, Prince George, in 2013.
+The Duke and Duchess of Cambridge, Prince William and the former Kate Middleton, smile while she holds their first child, Prince George, in 2013.

 Dominic Lipinski/PA Images via Getty Images